pavt/egad/documentation/replication-package.md

 ### 3 Access to the Sticky Commits narrative

-Once you've loaded the Egad repository:
+Once you've loaded the Egad project:

 1. Go to [Lepiter in GT](https://github.com/pavt/egad/blob/main/images/lepiter.png).
 2. We provide 2 narratives ([minimal and full replication - same of the paper](https://github.com/pavt/egad/blob/main/images/narratives.png)).
 Select one of them.